saicbm98/QueSense---AI-powered-customer-ticketing/README.md

 - AI content is always labeled
 - All AI text is editable
 - No one click send from QueueSense
-- AI can show uncertainty, for example “Low confidence, please review carefully”
+- AI can show uncertainty, for example "Low confidence, please review carefully"

 ---